NathanCarr10/fyp-phishing-detection-mitre-xai/README.md

 ## Overview

 This project builds an email phishing detection system that can not only classify emails as legitimate or phishing, but also explain *why* it made that choice.
-It maps detected threats to the MITRE ATT&CK framework and uses techniques like LIME and linear model weights to give explainable predictions.
+It maps detected threats to the MITRE ATT&CK framework and uses techniques like LIME and SHAP to give explainable predictions.

 ### Key Features

 - 🔍 **Phishing Detection**: Classifies emails using Logistic Regression with TF-IDF
-- 🛡️ **MITRE ATT&CK Mapping**: Automatically maps detected phishing techniques to industry threat categories
+- 🛡️ **MITRE ATT&CK Mapping**: Automatically maps detected phishing techniques to five industry threat categories
-- 🤖 **Explainable Results**: Shows you exactly which words/phrases made the model decide it's phishing
+- 🤖 **Explainable Results**: Shows exactly which words pushed the model toward phishing or legitimate
-- ⚔️ **Adversarial Testing**: Simulates realistic attacker scenarios and tests model robustness
+- ⚔️ **Adversarial Testing**: Simulates realistic attacker scenarios across four attack rules and three thresholds
-- 📊 **Detailed Analysis**: Provides metrics, threshold tuning, and effectiveness analysis
+- 📊 **Detailed Analysis**: Cross-validation, threshold tuning, calibration, and error analysis
 - 🎨 **Interactive Dashboard**: Streamlit app for classifying emails and viewing explanations in real-time

 ## Quick Start